 For a very long time, Steve has been helping people train dogs for many roles, and none more important than training dogs to assist people.

-Whether the goal was to help people with emotional, psychiatric, mental health, medical needs, anxiety or depression problems, Steve has been involved in teaching the dogs how to behave in given circumstances.
+Whether the goal was to help people with emotional, psychiatric, mental health, medical needs, anxiety or depression challenges, Steve has been involved in teaching the dogs how to behave in given circumstances.

 One challenge has always been to find dogs with suitable temperaments for these particularly important roles.
 Training a dog to assist their person in any and every environment and around any distraction is challenging enough but if you are working with a dog that is nervous, fearful or unstable in any way, the task may never be achievable.

-When we started breeding Labradors, it was with these specific goals in mind, so temperament and health are at the top of our list when it comes to breeding goals.
+When we started breeding Labradors, it was with these specific goals in mind, so temperament and health were at the top of our list when it came to breeding goals.